How to start a snack business: from idea to first sale

 Secure your licenses and permits

-With your business entity formed, you can pursue licensing.
-The FDA oversees food labeling at the federal level, so ensure your packaging lists all ingredients and nutritional facts correctly.
+With your business entity formed, pursue licensing.
+The FDA oversees food labeling at the federal level and requires a Nutrition Facts panel, an ingredient list, and major allergen disclosure on most packaged foods.
+Source: FDA Food Labeling Guide.
 A common misstep is overlooking these detailed requirements, which can lead to forced recalls.

 You will also need a Food Handler's Permit, which usually costs $10 to $100 and can be completed online in a few hours.
-This certifies your knowledge of safe food preparation.
+Most states require this certification for any employee who handles food, though the exact rule varies by county.

 Here are 4 immediate steps to take: